CHA-01 Charges and Removals

 A charge does not operate as a transfer and is treated in much the same fashion as a mortgage.
 It may be discharged on production of a discharge signed by the chargee or the chargee’s personal representative after transmission.

 A survivorship application is used in the case of joint annuitants where one is dead.
 Where all are dead a survivorship application is required to precede a transmission application by the personal representative of the last surviving annuitant.
-The form to use is Application By Survivor to be the Registered Proprietor of a Mortgage Charge or Freehold Lease as shown in LTRPM Form Examples - Example 6, with the recital modified as shown in LTRPM Form Examples - Example 3.
+The form to use is and e-form Change Ownership - Survivorship.

 The duplicate title should be produced with this document, where one exists.